405th AFSB assists 1st Cavalry Division with divestiture mission following DEFENDER-Europe 21

 |0

-This work, 405th AFSB assists 1st Cavalry Division with divestiture mission following DEFENDER-Europe 21 [Image 4 of 4], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB assists 1st Cavalry Division with divestiture mission following DEFENDER-Europe 21, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-405th AFSB assists 1st Cavalry Division with divestiture mission following DEFENDER-Europe 21

 LEAVE A COMMENT